On This Page

 For details, see the Cribl Stream docs: Windows Event Forwarder Source in Cribl Stream.

-Verify that events are successfully flowing from your Windows Event Forwarder into Cribl Search.
+Start sending events from your Windows Event Forwarder, and verify that they’re successfully flowing into Cribl Search.

 On the Cribl.Cloud top bar, select Products > Search > Data > Live Data.